About Our Vets and Staff

 Brought up in Vancouver in a family of boaters, Andrea spent many summers in and around Pender Harbour.
 After 13 years spent on BC’s wild and remote Central Coast, she moved with her family to the much larger community of Garden Bay.

 Andrea has been with Madeira Park Veterinary Hospital since the fall of 2009.
-Her love of animals drew her to the position, but it’s the amazing staff and wonderful clients she works with every day that have kept her here (not to mention all the neat stuff she’s been learning along the way).
+Her love of animals drew her to the position, but it is the amazing staff and wonderful clients she works with every day that has kept her here (not to mention all the neat stuff she’s been learning along the way).